pyliu/LAH-FE/README.md

-# Land Affairs Helper Frontend by Nuxt.js v2
+# Land Administration Hub Frontend by Nuxt.js v2

 This project needs to work with my another project, [LAH-API](https://github.com/pyliu/LAH-API), that serves as PHP API server to provide json data used by this frontend project.
 > Please refers to .env.example file to setup the require variables to start the nuxt.js server.